RasLillebo/TrumpTweetsForecastingStockMarket/README.md

 #### Data: Quantitatives

 When working with time series data, we want to make sure it is stationary.
-We therefore difference the data and normalize it using the simple function:
+We therefore difference the data and normalize it.
 ```
 # Remove 'created_at' column.
 It will not be of use later on.
 NNData_Q = Total_df[c(1, 3:5)]